bjyurkovich/escher-interactive/README.md

 1. `bigg_api/`:  a RESTful Python webserver (written in Flask) that accesses [BiGG](bigg.ucsd.edu) for basic information on KeGG, Chebi, and formulas that are used to gather other information from KeGG, PDB, and data sources.
 2. `description-populator/`: a frontend web app (written in React) that is focused on presenting an easy-to-use interface for populating an Escher JSON model object with additional information collected using the `bigg_api` implementation.
-3. `interactive_maps/`:  The Escher viewer with an extension that allows for tooltip displays (see (erythrodb.ucsd.edu)[erythrodb.ucsd.edu] for a much nicer implementation!).
+3. `interactive_maps/`:  The Escher viewer with an extension that allows for tooltip displays (see [erythrodb.ucsd.edu](erythrodb.ucsd.edu) for a much nicer implementation!).
 Also includes sample populated map files.
 4. `minimal_embedded_map/`: a basic viewer with all the data maps for the demo escher interactive demo page.